CIS565-Fall-2014/Project3-Pathtracer/README.md

 ![](windows/Project3-Pathtracer/Project3-Pathtracer/Best6_Materials.bmp)

 ##Depth of field
 Depth of filed was achieved by offsetting initial pinhole ray origin based on camera aperture, and re-calculate the ray direction based on previous focal plane intersecting point.
 Thus, the ray casting mimics the lens-based camera and produces depth of field effect where objects out of focus is blurred.
-If not using depth of field turn off "DEPTH_OF_FIELD" in "raytracerKernel.h" and "scene.h", and take out camera aperture and focal length in scene txt file
+Turning on/off "DEPTH_OF_FIELD" in "raytracerKernel.h" will switch the effect on/off
-If want to use depth of field effects, turn on "DEPTH_OF_FIELD" in "raytracerKernel.h" and "scene.h", which is initially off, and specify camera aperture and focal length in scene txt file, like illustrated below
+If want to use depth of field effects, turn on "DEPTH_OF_FIELD" in "raytracerKernel.h" and specify camera aperture and focal length in scene txt file, like illustrated below

 CAMERA
 RES         800 800
 FOVY        35
 ITERATIONS  5000